 Loden wool clothing originated centuries ago in the Alpine region of Tyrol, Austria, where it was exclusively worn by the peasantry.
 In fact, by imperial decree, the peasants could only wear Loden wool, linen or leather.
-Back then the Loden wool fabric was designed to serve a purpose: to keep the people of the high Alps warm and dry through the freezing cold, wet winters.
-So the loosely woven thick yarns of the mountain sheep were “walked “ (German), a wet finishing process using heat, tension and soap that shrinks and thickens the fabric by up to 66%.
+Back then the Loden wool fabric was designed to serve a purpose: to keep the people of the high Alps warm and dry through the freezing, wet winters.
+So the loosely woven thick yarns of the mountain sheep were “walked “ (German), a wet finishing process using heat, tension and soap that shrinks and thickens the fabric by up to 66% resulting in a dense impermeable fabric.
 Some consider it the first performance fabric.

-But in the early 19th Century the much-adored Habsburg Archduke Johann, brother of Emperor Franz II, would change the image of Loden forever.
+But in the early 19th Century the much-adored Habsburg Archduke Johann, brother of reigning Emperor Franz II, would change the image of Loden forever.
 In 1800, after leading the Habsburg army in a disastrous defeat against French revolutionary forces at Hohenlinden, he was posted to Tyrol to represent his brother.
 There he fell in love with the mountains, their inhabitants, and their culture.
-He went so far as to adopt their local dress--especially Loden.
-Back at the Habsburg Court in Vienna, his sartorial style aroused suspicion, but also praise.
-It was, after all, the age of romanticism, and eventually the style caught on.
-Later, his nephew the last Emperor of Austria, Franz Josef, would wear hardly anything but Loden.
+He went so far as to adopt their local dress--especially Loden and marry a commoner.
+Back at the Habsburg Court in Vienna, his sartorial style aroused suspicion he was too close to the people, but also praise.
+It was, after all, the age of romanticism, and eventually the style caught on in the aristocracy.
+Later, his nephew and the last Emperor of Austria, Franz Josef, would wear hardly anything but Loden.

-Today the Loden fabrics of the few remaining Austrian Loden mills are experiencing a resurgence in popularity as the benefits of pure natural wool are being rediscovered.
+Today the Loden fabrics of the remaining Austrian Loden mills are experiencing a resurgence in popularity as the benefits of pure natural wool are being rediscovered.
 What’s old is new.
 However, Loden today is not the Loden of centuries ago.
-By using better techniques and luxury fibers from Merino Sheep or Alpaca or Cashmere the quality of the fabrics have improved dramatically.
+By using more advanced carding and spinning techniques and finer wool fibers from Merino Sheep, Alpaca or Cashmere the fineness of the Loden has improved dramatically.
 Also spurring the surge in popularity are the environmental and wellness benefits of Loden, especially when compared to synthetic fabrics.
 Loden is a fabric in harmony with the Alpine lifestyle.

-Authentic Loden can easily last a lifetime and even be passed down to the next generation.
+Authentic Loden when kept clean can easily last a lifetime and even be passed down to the next generation.
 The pictures here are from the Loden Steiner weaver in Mandling, Austria and show the carding, spinning, preparation of the warp, weaving, fulling and finishing steps.